 About the Experiment Station

 The Alaska Agricultural and Forestry Experiment Station (AFES) is administered by the University of Alaska Fairbanks.
-The station includes the Fairbanks Experiment Farm, the Matanuska Experiment Farm, the Palmer Research & Extension Center, and the Delta Junction and the Point MacKenzie field research sites.
+The station includes the Fairbanks Experiment Farm, the Matanuska Experiment Farm & Extension Center and the Delta Junction field research site.
 The Georgeson Botanical Garden and the Reindeer Research Program herd are at the Fairbanks farm.
-The dean of the UAF School of Natural Resources and Agricultural Sciences is also the director of AFES.
+The dean of the UAF School of Natural Resources and Extension is also the director of AFES.

 The Land Grant Mission in Alaska

 The Morrill Act of 1862 established land-grant colleges, and the federal Hatch Act of 1887 authorized agricultural experiment stations in the U.S. and its territories to provide science-based research information to farmers.
 There are agricultural experiment stations in each of the 50 states, Puerto Rico, and Guam, and all but one are part of the land-grant college system.
 While the experiment stations perform agricultural research, the land-grant colleges provide education in the science and economics of agriculture.